UPC-School/DIBD-CC/Lab02.md

 In this example, regular expressions are compiled with the flags re.VERBOSE, to ignore spaces in the regexp (see the multi-line emoticons regexp), and re.IGNORECASE to match both upper and lowercase text.
 The tokenize() function catches all the tokens in a string and returns them as a list. preprocess() uses tokenize() to pre-process the string: in this case, we only add a lowercasing feature for all the tokens that are not emoticons (e.g., :D doesn’t become :d).

-Keep track of the execution examining ten different tweets extracted using tweepy, as shown above.
-In this initial exercise using Twitter, if you don't want to have extra problems with *special characters* filter tweets *in the English language*.
+Keep track of the execution examining *one hundred different tweets* extracted using tweepy, as shown above.
+Print a list of the fifty most common words appearing in these tweets.

 **Q23: Add the code to `Twitter_2.py` and your comments to `README.md`.**

-We are now ready for next Lab session where we will be mining streaming Twitter data.

 **Q24: How long have you been working on this session?
 What have been the main difficulties you have faced and how have you solved them?** Add your answers to `README.md`.